UtrechtUniversity/researchcloud-items/docs/item_quality_checklist.md

 ## Best practices

+### Use recommended roles

+The roles in the [uusrc.general collection](./index.md#installing-as-a-collection) contain many roles that faciliate best practices on ResearchCloud, for instance:

+- Use [runonce](roles/runonce.md) to have a piece of code ran once the first time a user logs in.
+- Use [desktop_file](roles/desktop_file.md) to create menu and desktop entries.
+- Use [fact_regular_users](roles/fact_regular_users.md) to gather a list of all users on the system.
+- Use [fact_workspace_info](roles/fact_workspace_info.md) to gather general facts about the workspace, including whether it is a desktop workspace and which [SRAM CO roles](https://utrechtuniversity.github.io/vre-docs/docs/glossary.html#collaboration) are defined.
+- Use [nginx_reverse_proxy](roles/nginx_reverse_proxy.md) to easily define reverse proxies and other Nginx locations on top of the SURF Nginx component.
+- Use [pipx_install_systemwide](roles/pipx_install_systemwide.md) to avoid installing Python applications using the system Python interpeter (e.g. `/usr/bin/python3`), which might break `pip` dependencies on which the system depends.

 ### Test-driven development

 While unit tests are not present in these components made for SURF Research Cloud, there are other tools that can help you: